-The Temple of the Archinox was received from Thoth in late 2015.
-In essence, the Temple is a consciousness accelerator that resolves the paradoxes of exoteric religion back into their archidoxal whole.
+The Temple of the Archinox was first conceived in late 2015.
+In essence, the Temple is a consciousness accelerator that absolves the paradoxes of exoteric religion back into an archidoxal whole.
 The word “archidox” is considered a dead word in the English language.
-An “archidox” is a concept that envelops paradoxes and reduces them back into one.
+An “archidox” is a concept that envelops paradoxes and reduces them back into one (or more accurately, absolute zero).
 Whenever one is confronted with an apparent paradox, what you have really discovered is the outer circumference of the archidox (See Fig. 1.1)

 Figure 1.2 shows the plans for the Temple.
 This is a top-view.
 The outer region of the temple is divided into six sections.
 These sections represent different spiritual paths and faiths.
-They are: I. The Union of the Tetragrammaton (which includes Christianity, Judaism, and Islam), II.
+They are: I. The Children of the Covenant (which includes Christianity, Judaism, and Islam), II.
 The Silence of the Buddha (which includes Hinduism along with other Eastern religions and philosophies), III.
 The Garden of Eden (Path of the Lovers), IV.
-The Spell of Ra-Hoor-Khuit, V. The Pythagorean School, and VI.
+The Spell of Ra-Hoor-Khuit (Egyptian Magick, Thelema, the Mysteries of the Ageless Wisdom), V. The O!O Academy of Magick Arts and Sciences , and VI.
 Earth Medicine & Magick.

-This section of the temple will consist of the Temple of Christ, a Jewish Synagogue and a Islamic Mosque.
+This section of the temple will consist of the Temple of Christ, a Jewish Synagogue, an Islamic Mosque, a Christian monastery, a Jewish Kaballah school, and a Sufi Lodge.
 Regular worship will be available and open to any member of these faiths.
 The various sects of these religions will have a single space to worship in whatever way they desire.
 Christians can unite in their worship of Christ, Muslims with Allah, and the Jewish with Yahweh.
 Each of these three temples will converge towards an exact restoration of the Temple of Solomon.
 Solomon’s Temple is the uniting center in which all three of these major religions trace their roots.
 And here a unification between the faiths can take place.

 II.
 The Silence of the Buddha

 This section of the Temple will be devoted to the Eastern religions and spiritual paths.
 At the center of a crystal field will grow the Mahabodhi Tree.
-Surrounding the Tree will be two Buddhist monasteries: One devoted to the Kalachakra Tantra (the Highest Tibetan Yoga) and the other to Zen.
+Surrounding the Tree will be two Buddhist temples and monasteries: One complex devoted to the Kalachakra Tantra (the Highest Tibetan Yoga) and the other to Zen.
 Any who enter upon this path will have the opportunity to stay at the monasteries and follow the Buddha’s path.
-Additionally, there will be a Temple complex for the Hindu Trimurti: Brahma, Vishnu and Shiva with a central Kali Temple.
+Additionally, there will be a Shiva Temple and meeting center intended for satsang and inquiries into Advaita Vedanta.

 Cupid falls in love with Psyche and every night enters into her chambers to make love to her in the dark.
 Because Cupid is an immortal, he commands Psyche not to shine a light upon him to see his true form.
 But curiosity gets the best of Psyche and one night, after Cupid has made love to her and has fallen asleep beside her, she lights a candle and looks upon her lover.
 Cupid wakes immediately and curses her.
 “How dare you look upon a god!
 For this offense, you will never see me again!”
 Cupid flies immediately from her chambers and disappears for what she fears forever.